Hellyna/docker-strongswan-server/README.md

 An IKEv2 VPN adapted from [trailofbits/algo](https://github.com/trailofbits/algo)

-Since that is licensed until AGPLv3, this project is also licensed under that as well.
+Since that is licensed under AGPLv3, this project is also licensed under that as well.

 Documentation will come in the near future.